Fafale/APManual-TBOIGreedMode/README.md

-# Manual Archipelago to The Binding of Isaac: Rebirth - Greed Mode
+# Manual Archipelago for The Binding of Isaac: Rebirth - Greed Mode

 ## Options
 `available_characters`: List of characters that **can** be chosen to be played with.